 Brian McCann: Pitch Framing Maestro

-The FanGraphs (FG) version of pitch framing goes back just to 2008 (using PITCHf/x from 2008-14 and Statcast from 2015-19).
-FG Senior writer Jay Jaffe (one of the leading experts on the Hall of Fame) wrote in March that the addition of pitch framing metrics added 18.8 WAR to Brian McCann’s career total.
-With the magic of “enter” on a FG programmer’s keyboard, McCann’s fWAR (through 2018) went from 36.7 to 55.5, vaulting him from “no shot at Cooperstown” to having a legitimate case.
+Anyway, getting into some weeds here, the FanGraphs (FG) version of pitch framing goes back just to 2008 (using PITCHf/x from 2008-14 and Statcast from 2015-19).
+FG Senior writer Jay Jaffe (one of the leading experts on the Hall of Fame) wrote about McCann’s Hall of Fame case and why pitch framing adds 20 “wins” to his career value.

-Similarly, on FG, Russell Martin’s fWAR rose by 17.2, jumping him from 37.4 to 54.6.
-Yadier Molina’s also rose from under 40 to 53.2.
+Similarly, on FG, on the 2019 update, Russell Martin’s fWAR rose by 17.2, jumping him from 37.4 to 54.6.
+Yadier Molina’s also rose from under 40 to 53.2 (and is now 55.6 since his career wasn’t over yet in 2019).

 Comparing Brian McCann to his Peers

-First, let’s forget about pitch framing and WAR for a moment and just look at their hitting stats, caught stealing percentage and accolades earned.
+First, let’s forget about pitch framing and WAR for a moment and just look at their hitting stats, caught-stealing percentage, and accolades earned.

 WP Table Builder

-Baseball Reference Advanced Metrics
+Baseball-Reference Advanced Metrics

 Rbat = runs above or below average due to batting